russhua12/Russell-Hua/README.md

 # Russell-Hua
-Research Interests and Past Work
+Research Interests and Past Work:

 My primary research interest lies in partial differential equations (PDE), especially those arising from physics and geometric aspects.
 Below is a truthful record of a significant portion of my previous work during my master’s at MCAM at the University of Chicago and my undergraduate studies at Rutgers University.